SixtusMiracle/my_day/README.md

 ## About my_day

-A wonderful todo app to help you manage your day.
+An awesome app to help you manage your day.

 ## Instalation